santoshbt/genai-rag-assessment/README.md

 5) ChromaDB - Dense indexing
       - It is useful for storing the embeddings and dense vector search
+      - It also stores the metadata to filter search results before the retrieval to narrow down the relevant documents
       - It finds synonyms and handles paraphrasing
       - It is a fallback when BM25 (Keyword search) is empty
       - It acts as a primary source of text corpus to keyword search (BM25)